samhiq/samhiq_insta/README.md

 ## 🚀 Introduction

-SamInsta is a robust tool crafted for educational exploration, revealing potential security loopholes in Instagram accounts.
+SamhiqInsta is a robust tool crafted for educational exploration, revealing potential security loopholes in Instagram accounts.
 Unleash the power to assess password strength through simulated bruteforce attacks.

 ### ⚠️ Disclaimer